davew-msft/MLOps-E2E/Lab21/README.md

 ## Lab 21:  Setup and Run a Build Pipeline

 In this lab we build the build pipeline for our ML model.
-We start by cloning a repo that is purpose-built to build AMLS-based AzDO pipelines.
 This lab is lengthy and sometimes frustrating due to connectivity issues.
 These are "one-time" issues.

 ### Discussion topics before we start this section